National Hay Association

 Section 9– The Historical and Memorial Committee shall strive to preserve and protect the history of the Association.

 Section 10– The International Market Development Committee shall promote trade of United States hay products to export markets for members and the industry as a whole.
 Its chairman shall serve as liaison between the Board of Directors and the United States Forage Export Council (USFEC).
 The candidate for chairman shall be recommended by the USFEC to the Association’s First Vice-President/ Treasurer for service during his term as President.
-Said candidate shall be a current member of the USFEC and shall have previously served as the Association’s President.
+Said candidate shall be a current member of the USFEC and shall have previously served as the President of the National Hay Association.

 Section 11 – The United States Forage Export Council (USFEC) is a sub-committee of the International Market Development Committee.